resplab/mcmapper/README.md

 Gupta et al validated their risk prediction model for the risk of deterioration in hospitalized patients with COVID-19 infection.
 In the external validation sample (from London, UK), the prevalence of deterioration was 43%, the model had a c-statistics of 0.77.
-The model was well calibrated.
-The model was only slightly miscalibrated 9calibration intercept of 0 and slope of 0.96).
-The calibration plot was monotonic.
-This means the c-statistic relating predicted risks with observed outcomes remains the same for relating calibrated risks and observed outcome.

-Working with the logit-normal distribution, and recover the distribution of calibrated risks:
+Assuming that calibrated risks had a logit-normal distribution, we can recover the parameters:

 ``` r
 library(mcmapper)